 And this model still works pretty well for connections that are not well covered by busses.
 And a very popular platform, even in all of Europe, is BlaBlaCar*: Just register there and find ride shares starting from 30 EUR.
 (What, more expensive than busses?
 Yes, but often also a bit faster, since the busses mostly stop at cities in between, leaving the highway.)

 Yes, this is also pretty popular in Germany.
 And no doubt: It is the cheapest – if you are lucky or you don’t value your time. 😉

 A very popular spot to start your hitchhike is the gas station near S-Bahn Nikolassee (line S7).
 A lot of west- and southbound trips start there, so it’s the best place to chat up drivers at the gas station or to wait with a sign at the station’s exit.

 Find a lot, lot more tips on hitchhiking from Berlin on the Hitchwiki!

 10. Car rental

 There is a popular, local car rental in Berlin: Robben & Wientjes.
 You might have already noticed their pickup trucks in the city – a lot of people use them when moving.
 But they also have normal passenger cars.

 And finally, the probably fastest way: flying.
-Also not necessarily the most expensive.
-Ryanair just opened a new base in Berlin-Schönefeld, offering a direct flight to Cologne, then there is Air Berlin with many national routes and also Germanwings.
+Also not necessarily the most expensive, there are a lot of low-cost carriers offering national and international routes.